freight-hub/freighthub-frontend-challenge/README.md

 **In order to be fair to all candidates, please refrain from sharing your solution on public repository hosting services such as GitHub and Bitbucket.**

-# How to run api server?
+# How to run API server

 The boilerplate includes a small service for data fetching.
 The file `db.json` includes all the necessary data to achieve the goal.
 Please follow the steps below to start the server: